Head-related transfer function: Technical derivation

-One method used to obtain the HRTF from a given source location is therefore to measure the head-related impulse response (HRIR), h(t), at the ear drum for the impulse Δ(t) placed at the source.
+One method used to obtain the HRTF from a given source location is therefore to measure the head-related impulse response (HRIR), h(t), at the eardrum for the impulse Δ(t) placed at the source.
 The HRTF H(f) is the Fourier transform of the HRIR h(t).

-Even when measured for a "dummy head" of idealized geometry, HRTF are complicated functions of frequency and the three spatial variables.
+Even when measured for a dummy head of idealized geometry, HRTF are complicated functions of frequency and the three spatial variables.
 For distances greater than 1 m from the head, however, the HRTF can be said to attenuate inversely with range.
 It is this far field HRTF, H(f, θ, φ), that has most often been measured.
 At closer range, the difference in level observed between the ears can grow quite large, even in the low-frequency region within which negligible level differences are observed in the far field.

 HRTFs are typically measured in an anechoic chamber to minimize the influence of early reflections and reverberation on the measured response.
 HRTFs are measured at small increments of θ such as 15° or 30° in the horizontal plane, with interpolation used to synthesize HRTFs for arbitrary positions of θ.
 Even with small increments, however, interpolation can lead to front-back confusion, and optimizing the interpolation procedure is an active area of research.

 In order to maximize the signal-to-noise ratio (SNR) in a measured HRTF, it is important that the impulse being generated be of high volume.
 In practice, however, it can be difficult to generate impulses at high volumes and, if generated, they can be damaging to human ears, so it is more common for HRTFs to be directly calculated in the frequency domain using a frequency-swept sine wave or by using maximum length sequences.
 User fatigue is still a problem, however, highlighting the need for the ability to interpolate based on fewer measurements.